Germaine Koh, an internationally active, Vancouver-based artist, is our first-ever Engineering Artist-In-Residence.

 Green Events water wagon

-The City of Vancouver currently has three ‘water wagons’ – temporary drinking fountains with bottle fillers – that hook up to fire hydrants to provide safe, waste free, water distribution to public events.
+We currently have three ‘water wagons’ – temporary drinking fountains with bottle fillers – that hook up to fire hydrants to provide safe, waste free, water distribution to public events.

 About the artist